UWCCDL/QEEG/README.md

 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |
 | 62.000000 | 4180.512821 | 4251.794872 | 4279.487179 | 3505.641026 | 4260.000000 | 4446.153846 | 4530.256410 | 4328.717949 | 3927.692308 | 3912.820513 | 4342.564103 | 4316.410256 | 4089.743590 | 3798.461538 | 1739.000000 | 1677.000000 | 20391.372000 | 0.000000 | 0.000000 | 0.000000 | 0.000000 | 4 | 4 | 4 | 4 | 4 | 4 | 4 | 4 | 4 | 4 | 4 | 4 | 4 | 4 | 4 | 4 | 0 | 0 | 0 | 1 | 0.000 | 0.000 |
 | 63.000000 | 4189.743590 | 4253.333333 | 4285.128205 | 3502.051282 | 4280.000000 | 4467.179487 | 4544.615385 | 4339.487179 | 3941.025641 | 3944.102564 | 4358.974359 | 4330.256410 | 4100.512821 | 3811.282051 | 1739.000000 | 1677.000000 | 20391.372000 | 0.000000 | 0.000000 | 0.000000 | 0.000000 | 4 | 4 | 4 | 4 | 4 | 4 | 4 | 4 | 4 | 4 | 4 | 4 | 4 | 4 | 4 | 4 | 0 | 0 | 0 | 1 | 0.000 | 0.000 |

+### Other formats

+Other formats od data will need to be converted to the format specified above to work with our QEEG script.
+An example sheel script that converts the native OpenBCI format to our Emotiv-derived format can be found in `convert-to-emotiv.sh`.

 ## Data Output